-‘Fish Fragrant’ aubergine is misleading title.
-The dish doesn’t contain fish, and doesn't taste of fish - but the basic spice combination was once the traditional seasoning for fish dishes.
+‘Fish Fragrant’ aubergine is perhaps a misleading title for this aubergine recipe.
+The dish doesn’t contain fish, and doesn't taste of fish - but the basic spice combination was once a traditional seasoning for fish dishes in Sichuan, China.

 This hot, salty Sichuan specialty makes an exotic vegetable side dish.
 It works well as a single dish making up part of a Chinese banquet, or eaten as a vegetarian main with rice.
-The traditional method is to deep fry the aubergines – but if you want an easier and less-oily recipe, then shallow frying them is good too.
+The traditional method is to deep fry the aubergines – but if you want an easier and less-oily recipe, then shallow frying them works very well too.

 Ingredients Serves: 4

 - 8 cloud ear mushrooms

 - 500ml vegetable oil to deep fry (4 tbsp if shallow frying)

 For the sauce